RNSSolution/color-faucet-stable/README.md

-# Colors Testnet Faucet
+# Color Testnet Faucet

-This faucet app allows anyone who passes a captcha to request tokens for a Colors account address.
-This app needs to be deployed on a Colors testnet full node, because it relies on using the `colorcli` command to send tokens.
+This faucet app allows anyone who passes a captcha to request tokens for a Color account address.
+This app needs to be deployed on a Color testnet full node, because it relies on using the `colorcli` command to send tokens.

 ## Prerequisites